mozilla/bleach/bleach/_vendor/README.rst

 2. Remove all old files and directories of the old version.
 3. Run ``pip_install_vendor.sh`` and check everything it produced in including the ``.dist-info`` directory and contents.
+4. Update the bleach minor version in the next release.

 Reviewing a change involving a vendored library